-Some people like a satin or eggshell sheen on their exteriors but I would recommend this for other siding (lap siding, T-111, etc.) but not stucco.
-This sheen does protect a little more from staining and the elements because it has a very slight gloss to it, when compared to a flat sheen but tens to make stucco look very plastic in nature.
+Some people like a satin or eggshell sheen on their exteriors and I would recommend this for other siding (lap siding, T-111, etc.) but not stucco.
+This sheen does protect a little more from staining and the elements because it has a very slight gloss to it, when compared to a flat sheen but tends to make stucco look a little "plasticy" in nature.

 Type Of Paint: There are three types of paints that are recommended for stucco and those are an acrylic paint, a masonry paint or an elastomeric type of paint.
 An oil based paint is not recommended for stucco walls.

 There is a difference between an elastomeric coating, a masonry paint and an acrylic coating and it should be noted that ALL CAN BE USED.

 Everyone has there own personal opinion about what type of paint you should use on stucco and they also have a specific brand they prefer as well but the important thing to remember is the fact that all three types of paints will work.